Florian Znaniecki: Founding Polish sociology

-Late U.S. career
+Later U.S. career

-Keeping in touch with American sociologists, Znaniecki lectured as a visiting professor at Columbia University in New York in 1932–34 and during the summer of 1939.
-That summer ended the Polish stage of his career, as the German invasion of Poland and the start of World War II prevented his return to Poland.
+Keeping in touch with American sociologists, Znaniecki lectured as a visiting professor at Columbia University in New York City in 1932–34 and during the summer of 1939.
+That summer ended the Polish stage of his career, as the invasion of Poland and the start of World War II prevented his return to Poland.
 He was already aboard a ship bound for Poland when his travel was cut short in the United Kingdom.
-He still briefly considered returning to Poland, where his wife and daughter remained; however, faced with the occupation of Poland, he returned to the United States in 1940.
-His wife and daughter, after being briefly imprisoned in a Nazi concentration camp, joined him.
+He still briefly considered returning to Poland, where his wife and daughter remained; however, faced with the occupation, he returned to the United States in 1940.
+His wife and daughter, after briefly being imprisoned in a Nazi concentration camp, joined him.

 With help from American colleagues, Znaniecki obtained an extension of his appointment at Columbia University through mid-1940.
-He then moved to the University of Illinois at Urbana-Champaign and in 1942 obtained American citizenship, allowing him to transition from a visiting to a regular professorship.
-He taught at the University of Illinois until his retirement, deciding not to return to the communist People's Republic of Poland, established in the aftermath of World War II (despite the offer of a chair at Poznań University).
-In 1950 he retired, becoming a professor emeritus.
+He then moved to the University of Illinois at Urbana-Champaign and in 1942, obtained American citizenship, allowing him to transition from a visiting to a regular professorship.
+He taught at the University of Illinois until his retirement, deciding not to return to the communist Polish People's Republic, established in the aftermath of World War II, despite the offer of a chair at Poznań University.
+In 1950, he retired, becoming a professor emeritus.

 He was 44th President of the American Sociological Association (for 1954).
-His presidential address, "Basic Problems of Contemporary Sociology," was delivered on 8 September 1954 at the Association's annual meeting and was later published in the American Sociological Review.
+His presidential address, "Basic Problems of Contemporary Sociology," was delivered on September 8, 1954 at the Association's annual meeting and was later published in the American Sociological Review.